This page was last updated May 2022.

 - Products received for review purposes: As per our Product Review Policy, we only write about products received for review if we love them.
 If we received that product from the brand or another source (such as a blogging conference giveaway), that relationship will be noted in the individual post.

-- Stock disclosures: Kat owns stock in Google, Apple, LinkedIn, and Facebook.
+- Stock disclosures: Kat owns individual stock in Alphabet (aka Google), Apple, Facebook, Amazon, Microsoft, and Kimberly Clark Corp.
 All other investments in companies are in mutual funds or index funds.

 Note that for any posts from 2010-2017, affiliate disclosures did NOT include any monetized affiliate links via Skimlinks, which converted links on the front end into affiliate links, of which we got a cut.